mfatihkeskin/STM32L4-Bootloader/README.md

 # STM32L4-Bootloader (Bare-metal, Board Support Package, Register Level)

-What is wanted to be done in this project is to be able to change the user applications received by updating remotely thanks to the bootloader.
+In this project is to be able to change the user applications received by updating remotely  via the bootloader.
 By default, the Bootloader will offer the ability to update 2 applications that it stores in a different location on its flash while doing something desired.
 Flash is divided into 3 parts and is located at the base address (0x08000000) with the bootloader default mode turned on, APP-1 at 0x08040000 and APP-2 at 0x08080000.
 In this way, the UART connection is established and the files sent from the terminal are written instead of APP-1 or APP-2 and the code update is performed remotely.

 ## Working Principle and User Manual